oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 I am not saying those are necessarily bad for you but the fact is, a human being is a product of the environment it grew up in, at least to a certain extent.
 Love it or not, some things are just artificially put into your mind, and you’ll have to deal with it.

-While saying to yourself “ok, I don’t really want to be a Brad Pit” may be an easy thing to do (especially if you’re not into his work), discarding something you just naturally feel great about may be much harder.
+While saying to yourself “ok, I don’t really want to be a Brad Pitt” may be an easy thing to do (especially if you’re not into his work), discarding something you just naturally feel great about may be much harder.
 After all, why should you?

 For instance, we got a saying with my friends about “driving the motorbike into sunset”, meaning living the dream.
 Like the sunset on a Californian beach, with your beloved one near you, and all is good.
 In fact, this image came from the Californication series, which I watched at least 3 times.